-6.7.2 Integer precision
+6.8.2 Integer precision

 There is only one commonly-used type of integer in Enzo, which is int.
-This is controlled by the the integers-makefile command.
-For example, would force all ints to be 64-bit integers (long int).
+This is controlled by the the integersmakefile command.
+For example, make integers-64 would force all ints to be 64-bit integers (long int).
 The allowable integer values are 32 and 64 bit.
-In general, the only time one would need 64-bit ints is if you are using more than 231 particles, since signed integers are used for the particle index numbers, and chaos will ensue if you have duplicate (or, worse, negative) particle indices.
+In general, the only time one would need 64-bit ints is if you are using more than 2^{31} particles, since signed integers are used for the particle index numbers, and chaos will ensue if you have duplicate (or, worse, negative) particle indices.